 - Performance: Does your product/service allow customers to be more efficient?

 - Customization: Can you bring more customization to your customers’ lives?

-- Getting the job done: Is your product/service more effective in solving customer’s problem?
+- Getting the job done: Is your product/service more effective in solving the customer’s problem?

 - Design: Does your product/service have a superior design?

-- Brand/Status: Can you bring more status for your customers, just because of your brand?
+- Brand/Status: Can you bring more status to your customers, just because of your brand?

 - Price: Can you offer a lower price for your customers, when compared to similar alternatives?

 - Cost Reduction: Does your product/service allow customers to reduce their overall costs?